iamhasanimam/mern-docker-implementation/README.md

 **Fix**:
 1. Wait 15-30 minutes
 2. Clear browser cache (Ctrl+Shift+Delete)
-3. Try: `nslookup app.lauv.in` - do you see IPs?
+3. Try: `nslookup docker-implementation.lauv.in` - do you see IPs?

 ### Problem: "Cannot select certificate in ALB listener"
 **Cause**: Certificate in wrong region